 Docklands Volunteer Day

-Its was a dirty job… but we had to do it!
+It’s a dirty job… but we have to do it!

 The Docklands Volunteer Day gives local employees an opportunity to leave their desks, roll up their sleeves and do a good deed for the local area.
 The event brings together local businesses and the Docklands area and creates an important sense of community and team spirit.